Chapter 64:

 “But I saw the way you looked at it.
 Why don’t you keep it?”

 “You killed the boss,” I said with a playful wink.
-“You get first dibs.”
+“You get first dibs.
+Anyways, there will be more eventually.”

-Rionriv stared at the gun and then at me.
-Even though it was for only a second, I could have sworn I saw the faint shift of colour on her cheeks.
+Rionriv stared at the gun, and I watched as her eyes lit up while she inspected the magical firearm.
+Her gaze lifted, locking eyes with mine for a moment as a gentle smile crossed her lips.
+And, even though it was for only a second, I could have sworn I saw the faint shift of colour on her cheeks.

 “Iz, I found something weird!”
 Aesandoral announced, having finished clearing her corner of the horde and drawing my attention away from her blushing sister.

-Approaching, I quickly examined the edge of the rocky island where a small, submerged cave opening had been revealed.
-Long since covered by sand, it became apparent that there was another—unknown—layer to this dungeon.
+She stood in a relaxed stance away from the island, scratching at her head with one hand while directing my attention with another.
+Approaching her side, I quickly examined the edge of the rocky island where her search had turned up a submerged cave opening.
+Long since covered by dunes, it became apparent that there was another—unknown—layer to this dungeon.

 “On it.”
 She announced, stepping forward and summoning the wind with a snap of her fingers.

 CXXIV.
-I thought.
+I thought, my head twisting to the side as it dawned on me.
 Wait, this is one of Phyllis’ old shoppes.

 “Yes, it is.”
 Phyllis’s voice echoed in the back of my mind.
 “What a coincidencehow wonderful that you found that for me.”

 “Phyllis?!”
 I yelped, looking around.
-“How did you know we found your shoppe?”
+“How did you know we found your shop?”

 “Don’t you remember?
 As per the Ninety-Nine-Z contract, I can look through your eyes whenever I want.
 So, it was dinner time, and my favourite show was on—”